cheewoei1997/pygta5/README.md

-# Using Python programming to Play Grand Theft Auto 5
+# Self-Driving Car in Grand Theft Auto 5

 Explorations of Using Python to play Grand Theft Auto 5, mainly for the purposes of creating self-driving cars and other vehicles.